-Where an informal or formal complaint has been made and an investigation has been conducted, records of these will be kept by Bowls Queensland.
-All information with respect to a complaint will be kept on the complainant's personal file.
-All information with respect to an offending person will only be recoded on their file if they have been notified of and have had the chance to respond to the complaint.
+Where any complaint has been made and an investigation has been conducted, records of these will be kept by BQ.
+All information with respect to a complaint will be kept on the complainant's personnel file.
+All information with respect to an offending person will only be recorded on their file if they have been notified of and have had the chance to respond to the complaint.
 These records will contain sensitive material and as such will be protected by reasonable security safeguards.